-The trustee should examine the statement of financial affairs and statement of income and expenses of the debtor for any evidence that indicates that the debtor could pay a meaningful percentage of debts owed to creditors over a period of time.
-The 9th Circuit Court of Appeals, in In re Kelly, 841 F. 2d 908, 915 (9th Cir.
-1988), held that "a finding that a debtor is able to pay his debts, standing alone, supports a conclusion of substantial abuse," justifying dismissal under § 707(b).
-In addition, several other courts have indicated that the primary factor to be considered in determining the existence of substantial abuse is whether the debtor would have sufficient disposable income to repay a meaningful part of the debtor's debts within the context of a chapter 11 or chapter 13 plan.
+The trustee should examine the statement of financial affairs and statement of income and expenses of the debtor for any evidence that indicates that the debtor could pay a meaningful amount toward, or percentage of, their unsecured debts over a period of time.
+Most courts to consider the issue have ruled that the primary factor to be considered in determining the existence of substantial abuse is whether the debtor would have sufficient disposable income to repay a meaningful amount toward the debtor's unsecured debts within the context of a chapter 13 plan.

 In analyzing the ability to repay debts, the trustee should review the debtor's statement of income and expenditures for reasonableness and accuracy.
 The trustee also should consider the future earnings potential of the debtor, even if the earnings arise from an exempt source.
-To the extent possible, consideration should be given to the debtor's experience, education, background, skills, health, and aptitude.
+To the extent possible, consideration should be given to the debtor's experience, education, background, skills, health, aptitude, and any mitigating circumstances that may be raised by the debtor.